hungrypc/data-structures-and-algorithms/chapters/4__problem_solving_patterns.md

 ## divide and conquer

-_dividing a data set into smaller chinks and then repeating a process with a subset of data_
+_dividing a data set into smaller chunks and then repeating a process with a subset of data_
 - this can tremendously **decrease time complexity**

 eg. given a sorted array of integers, write a function called search, that accepts a value and returns the index where the value passed to the function is located. if the value is not found, return -1